canonical/docker.io-app/engine/man/dockerd.8.md

   or **private** on cgroup v2.

 **--default-gateway**=""
-  IPv4 address of the container default gateway; this address must be part of the bridge subnet (which is defined by \-b or \-\-bip)
+  IPv4 default gateway for the default bridge network; this address must be part of the bridge subnet (which is defined by \-b or \-\-bip)

 **--default-gateway-v6**=""
-  IPv6 address of the container default gateway
+  IPv6 default gateway for the default bridge network

 **--default-address-pool**=""
   Default address pool from which IPAM driver selects a subnet for the networks.